commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 With PAYONE:

+ * can a cancellation happen on paypal, same for online bank transfer?
+ * verify that there is no difference between authorization and preauthorization in sofortüberweisung.
+Both directly transfer money.
+  * sofortüberweisung: can there be a chargeback / cancellation?
  * TODO (probably already spoken about): which notify_versions can occur if we use the latest API version? only 7.5?
    * -> klärt Hr.
 Kuchel intern.
  * concerning checkout documentation: what's the security feature of the hash? it's just done over the fields that are plaintext in the page and there is no secret in the hash, too.